To put it simply, Seven Brides for Seven Brothers (1954) is awesome.

-This classic musical has a simple plot: seven backwoodsmen in 1850s Oregon try to convince seven girls to marry them.
-BOOM.
-That’s it!
+Seven backwoodsmen in 1850s Oregon try to convince seven girls to marry them.

-Our Star of the Month, Jane Powell, plays Milly, the gorgeous working girl who marries the oldest of the brothers, Adam Pontipee (Howard Keel), and then teaches the remaining six brothers all the things they need to know to find girls of their own in town, and then convince the girls to marry them.
+Our Star of the Month, Jane Powell, plays Milly, the gorgeous working girl who marries the eldest of the Pontipee brothers, Adam (Howard Keel).
+After marrying Adam, Milly teaches the remaining six brothers all the things they need to know to find girls of their own in town to marry.
 Milly’s greatest lesson to the Pontipee brothers though, particularly the one she marries, is that you can’t take love for granted.

 Jane’s Flawless Milly: Her Last Great Screen Role